Platform for zero-field isolated skyrmions: 4$d$/Co atomic bilayers on Re(0001): Computational details

 \subsection{DFT calculations}

 The electronic and magnetic structures of the ultrathin films were calculated using the $\textsc{fleur}$ code~\cite{fleur} that is based on the full-potential linearized augmented plane wave (FP-LAPW) method.
-In terms of accuracy and efficiency, the FP-LAPW method ranks among the best implementations of DFT.
-In particular, this code is ideal for calculating the collinear as well as noncollinear magnetic properties including SOC for 2D materials, such as transition-metal ultrathin films~\cite{kurz2004,heide2009,Zimmermann2014}.
+This code is ideal for calculating the collinear as well as noncollinear magnetic properties including SOC for 2D materials, such as transition-metal ultrathin films~\cite{kurz2004,heide2009,Zimmermann2014}.

-We have chosen the experimental lattice constant of bulk Re, i.e., $a= 2.761$ \AA, as the in-plane lattice constant, and bulk layer separation $c/a= 2.228$ \AA~as the interlayer distances of the ultrathin films~\cite{re}.
+We have chosen the experimental lattice constant of bulk Re, i.e., $a= 2.761$ \AA, as the in-plane lattice constant, and bulk layer separation $c/2= 2.228$ \AA~as the interlayer distances of the ultrathin films~\cite{re}.
 To mimic the experimental geometry, we considered 4$d$/Co atomic bilayers on top of nine layers of the Re(0001) surface, which models the substrate.
 The Co layer was chosen with hcp stacking on the Re(0001) surface, while different stacking orders (fcc or hcp) were chosen for the 4$d$ transition-metal overlayers.
 The geometrical optimization was performed to determine the top three interlayer distances which were reported in Ref.~\cite{paul2024} and used here.
-In this work, we used the local density approximation for the exchange-correlation part of the potential as parameterized by Vosko, Wilk, and Nussair~\cite{vwn}.
+In this work, we used the local density approximation for the exchange-correlation part of the potential as parameterized by Vosko, Wilk, and Nusair~\cite{vwn}.
 The energy cutoff of the plane wave was chosen as $k_{\rm max}=4.0$~a.u.$^{-1}$ and a dense $k$-mesh of 44$\times$44 points was used in the full 2D Brillouin zone (BZ) to achieve good convergence.

 The standard way to search for a noncollinear ground state in an ultrathin film is to calculate the energy dispersion of spin spirals in the 2DBZ.
 Following this approach, we calculated the total DFT energy of homogeneous flat spin spirals as a function of the propagation vector $\mathbf{q}$ along the two high-symmetry directions of the 2DBZ.
 We used the generalized Bloch theorem, which allows us to perform spin spiral calculations within the chemical unit cell, as implemented in the $\textsc{fleur}$ code~\cite{kurz2004}.